 It is inherently difficult to conclusively assess our freedom to operate without infringing on third party rights.
 Our competitive position may suffer if patents issued to third parties or other third party intellectual property rights cover our product candidates or elements thereof, or our manufacturing or uses relevant to our development plans.
 In such cases, we may not be in a position to develop or commercialize products or our product candidates unless we successfully pursue litigation to nullify or invalidate the third party intellectual property right concerned, or enter into a license agreement with the intellectual property right holder, if available on commercially reasonable terms.
-There may also be pending patent applications that if they result in issued patents, could be alleged to be infringed by our product candidates.
+We are also aware of pending patent applications, and there may be others of which we are not aware, that if they result in issued patents, could be alleged to be infringed by our product candidates.
 If such an infringement claim should be brought and be successful, we may be required to pay substantial damages, be forced to abandon our product candidates or seek a license from any patent holders.
 No assurances can be given that a license will be available on commercially reasonable terms, if at all.